OZ7UP/Zachary-Tan/_posts/2022-12-26-New-Obsession.md

 Just slightly over two years ago, I purchased the original Lenovo Chromebook Duet on a prophetic whim.
 Since then, most of my computing has been done on tablets - I use the Chromebook at work and two iPads at home.

 Let us jump to September 2021.
 I became obsessed with turning my Chromebook into a portable desktop setup.
 This led to me buying a cheap wireless mechanical keyboard.
-Despite its flaws, I was hooked by the typing experience; I can see myself buying at least two more when I eventually move home to Australia.
+[Despite its flaws](https://zachary-2w-tan.com/2022-04-05-going-mechanical/){:target="_blank"}, I was hooked by the typing experience; I can see myself buying at least two more when I eventually move home to Australia.

 As of today, we are now at the tail end of December 2022.
 My friend and I were out looking for potential birthday gifts for another one of our friends, and I suggested checking out the massive stationery store in the main shopping arcade.